iamdinesh0/Ex-2-CD-Lab/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Date: 27.09.2025
 # AIM

-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+ To write a lex program to implement lexical analyzer to recognize a few patterns.
-# NAME:Dinesh M
-# REG NO:2305001007

 # ALGORITHM

 1. Start the program.